NavyaBommisetty/silkworm-disease-detection/README.md

 # Dataset Information

 The dataset consists of healthy and diseased silkworm images collected from publicly available sources and curated datasets.
+Note: The dataset is not included in this repository due to size and licensing constraints.

 # Dataset Structure
 dataset/